aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/10_Getting_Started/1_aws_event_engine.md

 Use a single region for the duration of this workshop.
 This workshop supports the following regions:

-- us-west-2 (US West - Oregon)
+- us-east-1 (N. Virginia)

-Please select `US West - Oregon` in the top right corner.
+Please select `N. Virginia` in the top right corner.

 ![Step 3](/images/getting_started/c9-step3.png)